kbilsted/CodeQualityAndReadability/Articles/Design/DomainTypeAndEmergentBehaviour.md

 Our investigations take outset in implementing an application with and without domain types.
-The implementations are easily coparably, and thus provides ample  opportunity to reflect and compare.
+The implementations are easily comparable, and thus provides ample  opportunity to reflect and compare.

 What is a domain type anyways??
 A domain type is a type that cover the information or intent of a phenomenon in the *problem domain* (i.e. the real life "thing" we are creating software for).
 The domain type is expressed in the *solution domain* (i.e. our code).
 Some times, a domain type is a mere wrapper for say a `string` or an `int`.
 This thought may be alien to you, maybe it even feels like a complete waste of time to do all that wrappin'.
 Allot me to show you differently.